1587/speaking-exam/00-part3.md

 It is about 10 years old. it is a house.
 I love the big house.

 I want to improve the garden of my house.
-It is too small, I like growing flowers and plants.
+It is too small, I like flowers.

 I will do it myself.
-Because I can learn more skills by doing so. besides, I have bought a lot of tools and I need to use them. and I must take good care of my flowers and plants.
+Because I can learn skills,
+I bought a lot of tools and I need to use them.
+I must take good care of my flowers and plants.
 I don't trust other people.
 ```